Nicole-Jiang/Fall2016-proj3-grp7/output/Presentation.md

 ![image](https://github.com/TZstatsADS/Fall2016-proj3-grp7/blob/master/figs/Pre%2002.png)

 The new features are RGB features.
-The methods are:  .
-We got 800 features for each photo.
+The methods:
+  + Take in every image and extract the R,G,B colors of every image
+  + Map every Red, Blue or Green color to the nearest color
+  + Create a frequency map of every color combination of each pixel (In our case, we took 800 combinations)
+  + Use the frequency for one combination as one feature.
+Hence, we have 800 features for a single image

 Apply new features to the gbm model, we got the accuracy rate: 87.3% (The accuracy for the baseline model is %.
 Improved by %.)